natworkeffects/natworkeffects.com/content/posts/hierarchy-of-ml-services-on-public-cloud/index.en.md

 - Model catalog
 - Human review for post-prediction ground truth labeling
 - Models that work on video data
+- Models that do generic regression and classification

 ___
 ## Special Thanks / References